abdulwaheed76/practices/README.md

 1. Pending things

 ##### Process flow
-Process flow should be in text form and part of git.
-One of the reason is that git can show diffs and changes better than changes in diagrams
+Process flow should be in text form as DOT files ( https://en.wikipedia.org/wiki/DOT_(graph_description_language) ) and part of git.
+One of the reason is that git can show diffs and changes better than changes in diagrams.

 Sample:
 ```
                 abc <----